History of Houseboats in Kerala

 History of Houseboats in Kerala.

-Origin: Kerala is blessed with back waters and rich with man made and natural canals.
+Origin: Kerala is blessed with back waters and rich with man-made and natural canals.
 Vembanad lake covering an area of 200 km and boarded by cities like Ernakulam (Cochin), Alappuzha (earlier it was known as Alleppey) and Kottayam.
-There was water route from Cochin to Kollam (Earlier it was know as Quilon) which is about 200 km long.
+There was water route from Cochin to Kollam (Earlier it was known as Quilon) which is about 200 km long.
 Kettuvallams (boats depend on wind and bamboo poles) were used to transport goods in bulk quantity from city to city.
 It would take 15 days to a full month to complete the journey.
 These boats were mostly depend on wind.
 When there is no wind the boatman use long bamboo pols to move the boat.
 Normally there will be three to four boatman in a boat during the voyage.
 One stand in the front and the other in the back to push the boat forward.
 The other two will be preparing food and taking rest.
 Once the two get tired, the other two take charge and continue the voyage.
 If there is wind they put up the rig and open the canvas for sailing.
 This is a temporary arrangement and can be dismantle the same if there is no wind or if the wind is in opposite direction.
 There was no machine powered boats in that time.
 This mode of transportation was very cheap and convenient as most of the cities can be reached through canals.

-During the course of time it turned out to be a multi million dollar business and many depend on this business for their livelihood.
-The rich backwaters, lakes and canals in Kerala and the beauty of “god's own country” attract many foreign tourists for boating/cruise overnight in the backwaters.
+During the course of time it turned out to be a multi-million dollar business and many depend on this business for their livelihood.
+The rich backwaters, lakes, and canals in Kerala and the beauty of “God's own country” attract many foreign tourists for boating/cruise overnight in the backwaters.